 Customer retention is the ultimate goal for your customer success team.
 A successful onboarding process can make or break a client’s decision to continue with the company.
 Studies show that 44 percent of companies focus on customer acquisition while only 18 percent focus on retention.
 For this reason, many companies now treat their sales and customer success teams as one sales powerhouse.

 Your sales team has metrics to help track the buyer’s journey, but effective customer retention also requires an onboarding system.
-This can provide a clear line of opportunity to not only “hook”, but also retain new customers right from the start and minimize the risk of customer churn.
+This can provide a clear line of opportunity to not only “hook” but also retain new customers right from the start and minimize the risk of customer churn.

 What About Customer Churn?

-In my experience, there are two main reasons customers churn.
+There are two main reasons customers churn.

 - The client doesn’t understand your company’s product.